Dilithion: A Post-Quantum Cryptocurrency

 Quantum safe?
 No Yes Critical advantage

 Trade-off: Dilithion transactions are ~15x larger than Bitcoin transactions, but provide quantum resistance.
+This trade-off is mitigated by the 4 MB block size limit.

 2.3 SHA-3 Hashing